zchap40/electron-ostc/README.txt

 card to be set to 1) turbo speed, 2) normal speed (throttled), and 3) native speed (turbo card physically switched out).
 A two-pin micro header allows an external switch to be connected to disable turbo mode in one of two ways.
-Either via 'native' mode, where the turbo card is completely switched out of the hardware, or throttle mode.
+Either via 'native' mode, where the turbo card is completely switched out of the hardware, or 'normal' mode, through speed throttling by the turbo card itself mode.
 Which way the external switch will act can be decided during construction through the soldering of an 0 ohm smd link in one of two positions.
 Of course, the Electron will always have to be rebooted after switching between 'native' mode and the other two modes.
+The advantage of this version of the turbo card though is that it provides a way to easily switch the Electron back to a state where it is completely unmodified without having to open up the machine and physically remove the card.

 OSTC_v3 has the exact same PCB form factor as OSTC_v2.
 The only disadvantage is the higher cost and increased difficulty of construction.